 The New Non-surgical Facial Wrinkle Treatment in the San Diego Area

-Dr. Melanie Palm is a noted expert in the use of non-surgical injectables - including Juvederm's new Voluma cheek volumizer - with offices in Solana Beach, CA just north of San Diego.
+Dr. Melanie Palm is a noted expert in the use of non-surgical injectables – including Juvederm’s Voluma cheek volumizer – with offices in Solana Beach, CA just north of San Diego.
 She is a sitting member of the Advisory Board for Allergan (the company that makes Voluma), as well as a physician trainer, clinical researcher, and consultant for Allergan.
 Dr. Palm was also one of the first physicians in the United States to be able to offer Voluma to her patients.

 What is Voluma?

-Voluma is the newest hyaluronic acid filler to the Juvederm family of products.
+Voluma is a hyaluronic acid filler to the Juvederm family of products.
 Hyaluronic acid is a common component to the second layer of the skin, and it helps provide structure to the skin.
 Voluma, as it name infers, helps provide volume to areas of the face that have deflated and become sunken over time.
 It lifts tissue, giving a true liquid facelift.

 How is Voluma different from other hyaluronic acid fillers like Juvederm or Restylane?

 Voluma has a much different consistency from other earlier generation products like Juvederm Ultra or Restylane.
 It is composed of shorter chains of hyaluronic acid with significant connections or “cross links.”
 In general, the more crosslinks, the greater the lifting power of a hyaluronic acid filler.
 This gives Voluma superior lifting capacity for sagging tissues compared to many other injectables.
 Voluma also has some free chains of hyaluronic acid that do not have crosslinks.
 This allows softness and pliability to the product so that it can be molded in place.

 How much do Voluma filler injections cost in the San Diego area and how much will I need?